Podemos (Spanish political party): First party congress

 On 5 June 2014, Pablo Iglesias Turrión announced that the Asamblea Ciudadana "Sí se puede" (Citizens' Assembly "Yes, It Can Be Done") would take place in the autumn.
-Iglesias also announced that a team of twenty-five people would be responsible for preparing the assembly, to be chosen in open elections in which anybody could participate, with closed lists, with no limit to the number of lists which could be presented.
+Iglesias also announced that a team of twenty-five people would be responsible for preparing the assembly, to be chosen in open elections in which anybody could participate, with closed lists, with no limit to the number of lists that could be presented.
 The vote took place over the Internet on 12 and 13 June.
 Two lists were presented, one headed by Iglesias and the other promoted by the Círculo de Enfermería ("Nurses' circle").
 The technical details of the election and the deadlines generated discussion within Podemos.
-In a meeting of Podemos circles which took place on 8 June in Madrid, there was criticism for both the closed lists and the short deadlines, which allegedly led to fewer lists being presented.
+In a meeting of Podemos circles, which took place on 8 June in Madrid, the party's leadership faced significant criticism from many of its members for both the closed lists and the short deadlines, which allegedly led to fewer lists being presented.
 The electoral process in which 55,000 people participated gave the victory to Iglesias' list, with 86.8% of the vote.

 A major part of the citizens' assembly involved the writing of documents defining the political and organisational principles of the party as well as resolutions the party would adopt.
-Any member of Podemos could present a document and these would be adopted or rejected in a vote with all members of Podemos participating.
+Any member of Podemos could present a document, and these would be adopted or rejected through a vote in which all members of Podemos participate.
 These documents would determine the structure of the party.
 Internal elections would then take place, again with the participation of all members of Podemos, to fill the positions defined by this structure.

 The citizens' assembly held a meeting in Madrid on 18 and 19 October.
 On 19 October, Podemos membership was 130,000 and on 22 October it was 170,000.

 The citizens' assembly adopted five resolutions, all of which were submitted by circles, based on the votes of Podemos members, each of whom could vote for five resolutions.
-The approved resolutions were on improving public education (45%), on anti-corruption measures (42%), on the right to housing (38%), on improving public healthcare (31%) and on auditing and re-structuring the debt (23%).
+The approved resolutions were on improving public education (45%), on anti-corruption measures (42%), on the right to housing (38%), on improving public healthcare (31%), and on auditing and restructuring the debt (23%).